 Writing in Black American Literature Forum, Tony Magistrale summarized, "Coleman frequently writes to illuminate the lives of the underclass and the disenfranchised, the invisible men and women who populate America's downtown streets after dark, the asylums and waystations, the inner city hospitals and clinics. . . .
 Wanda Coleman, like Gwendolyn Brooks before her, has much to tell us about what it is like to be a poor black woman in America."
 Praise has also come from reviewers in a number of prominent magazines.
 Stephen Kessler wrote in Bachy that Coleman "shows us scary and exciting realms of ourselves," and Holly Prado noted in the Los Angeles Times that Coleman's "heated and economical language and head-on sensibility take her work beyond brutality to fierce dignity."
 Tamar Lehrich wrote in the Nation: "Wanda Coleman consistently confronts her readers with images, ideas and language that threaten to offend or at least to excite."
 Lehrich concluded that "Wanda Coleman's poetry and prose have been inspired by her frustration and anger at her position as a black woman and by her desire to translate those feelings into action."

 Encouraged to read by her parents, Coleman loved books, began writing poetry as a child of 5, and published her first poems in a local newspaper at age 13.
 However, she never enjoyed the public schools she attended in the 1950s and 1960s, and considered them "dehumanizing," according to Kathleen K. O'Mara in American Short-Story Writers Since World War II.
-Coleman attended several colleges, has never earned a degree, but often conducts workshops and teaches at university level.
+Coleman attended several colleges, has never earned a degree, but often conducted workshops and teaches at university level.
 Married and the mother of two children by age 20, she worked many different kinds of jobs during the 1970s and 1980s.
 While working days, at night and on weekends she developed her craft by attending various writing workshops in and around Los Angeles, some springing up in the aftermath of the Watts Riots (August 1965) and encouraging what has become known as “at risk youth”; they included playwright Frank Greenwood’s Saturday workshop, novelist Budd Schulberg’s Watts Writers Workshop, Studio Watts, and Beyond Baroque.
-By 1969 she had divorced her first husband and conceived of becoming a professional writer, but was forced to turn her energies to more pragmatic concerns.
-After a brief stint on welfare, she supported her family by waiting tables and typing, among other jobs.
+By 1969 she had divorced her first husband and planned to become a professional writer, but was forced to turn her energies to more pragmatic concerns.
+She supported her family by waiting tables and typing, among other jobs.
 In part, the difficulty of finding time to write while working led Coleman to concentrate on writing poems.
 Many of her poems have been translated into Spanish, French, German and Hungarian.
 A German translation of her short stories was published in 1991.

 Within a few years, Coleman's work gained her attention from outside of the local literary circle.
 Mad Dog Black Lady (1979) and Imagoes (1983) earned her a National Endowment for the Arts grant (1981-82) and a Guggenheim Fellowship for Poetry (1984).
 In 1987 the author published her first collection to include short stories as well as poetry, Heavy Daughter Blues.
 An all-fiction volume published the next year, A War of Eyes and Other Stories (1988), strengthened a surge of critical attention and praise focused on Coleman during the 1980s.
 Her first novel, Mambo Hips and Make Believe, described as “ambitious,” appeared in 1999.
 Jazz and Twelve O’Clock Tales, a second volume of Coleman’s short stories, was published in 2008 by Black Sparrow Books, the new imprint of David R. Godine, Publisher, Inc. following the retirement of Martin’s Black Sparrow Press in 2002.
 University of Pittsburgh Press continues to publish her poetry, and a new volume, Ostinato Vamps, appeared in 2003.